The concept of being a Digital Nomad and getting to choose the best parts of every country is officially called ‘The Five Flag Theory’.

 Offshore Banking in a Country with Stable Banking

 You should open your offshore bank account in a country with a stable banking system even if it is a different one to where you have set up your offshore company.

 It is important to make sure that you open your offshore bank account in a country with an efficient judicial system, good interest rates, and stable banking conditions.

-The best way to getting started with the Flag Theory is to plant flags one at a time.
-The easiest place to start with is to set up an offshore bank account today!
+The best way to get started with the Flag Theory is to plant flags one at a time.
+The easiest place to start is to set up an offshore bank account today!

-To summarize the main steps that you should be following to live the Flag Theory are these ones:
+To summarize the main steps that you should be following to live the Flag Theory are these:

-- Leave your passport country and officially become a non-resident.
+- Leave your home country and officially become a non-resident.

-- Pick another territorial taxation country to register on offshore business, e.g. Singapore or Hong Kong.
+- Pick another territorial taxation country to register for offshore business, e.g. Singapore or Hong Kong.

 - Move your assets offshore, which strongly depends on the kind of assets you have and your home country.